-- If your Windows install or upgrade doesn’t complete, or if you have issues with startup, you might want to disable hibernation, which you can do by typing “powercfg /h off” into a Command Prompt window.
+- If your Windows install or upgrade doesn’t complete or if you have issues with the startup, you might want to disable hibernation, which you can do by typing “powercfg /h off” into a command prompt window.

 Windows 10 runs on a variety of hardware, including Atom-based tablets and other low-power systems, but it does have minimum requirements.
 If your computer has a processor with a speed of less than 1 GHz — or RAM totaling less than 1 GB for the 32-bit version or 2 GB for the 64-bit version — the setup wizard will not allow you to complete the installation.
 Desktop users can often upgrade their RAM or processor, but laptop users who don’t meet the minimum requirements are probably out of luck.

-Step 1: Search for Settings in the search box, and select the Settings app that comes up in the results.
-Then choose Update & Security.
+Step 1: Enter “Settings” in the search box, and select the Settings option that appears in the results.
+Then, select Update & Security.